eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/domainparticipant.rst

      -
    * - ``<max_user_data>``
      - Maximum size of the user data submessage. |br|
        Set to zero for no limit.
+See |br|
-       See :ref:`sendbuffersallocationattributes`.
+       :ref:`sendbuffersallocationattributes`.
      - ``UInt32``
      -
    * - ``<max_properties>``
      - Maximum size of the properties submessage. |br|
        Set to zero for no limit.
+See |br|
-       See :ref:`sendbuffersallocationattributes`.
+       :ref:`sendbuffersallocationattributes`.
      - ``UInt32``
      -